 c. any person who has authority to set up working policy for a gaming activity in the gaming enterprise;

-d. the chief financial officer or other person who has financial management responsibility;
+d. the Chief Financial Officer or other person who has financial management responsibility;

-e. any person whose job description falls within the following areas: finance; information technology; security; gaming operations; and marketing.
+e. any person whose job description falls within the following departments: Finance, Information Technology, Security, Gaming Operations, Compliance and Marketing; and

 f. if not otherwise included, any person whose total cash compensation is in excess of $50,000.